vetrikumar4/Periodic-tabel/README.md

 # Periodic-table

-This is a periodic tabel it was created by using
+This is a periodic tabel it was created by using Grid and Animation with Responsive website

 ## Frontend